aliabudal/Remix-Template-Starter/README.md

 test12345
 ```

 Take into account that [adding a new product](./app/routes/_shell.add-product/route.tsx), [editing an existing product](./app/routes/_shell.products.edit.$id/route.tsx) and [deleting products](./app/routes/_shell.products.delete.$id/route.tsx) won't work.
 The APIs are protected by ensuring that only users with the `Administrator` role can modify them.
-If you enjoy the preview, then refer to the [next section](#getting-started) to get the project up and running on your own machine.
+If you enjoy the preview, then refer to the [Getting Started section](#getting-started) to get the project up and running on your own machine.

 # Getting Started